FilbertKimasa/Vet-clinic-database/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please give it a star and follow the authers on github linkedIn and Twitter , you are also welcome for any suggestions🙏
+If you like this project please give it a star and follow me on github linkedIn and Twitter , you are also welcome to any suggestions🙏

 <p align="right">(<a href="#readme-top">back to top</a>)</p>